I finally got my hands on the newest version of Ring video doorbell, and here you can find full Ring Video Doorbell Pro Review.

 - Mobile Device: iOS or Android cell phone with Ring app installed.

-Ring Video Doorbell vs Ring Pro
+Ring vs Ring Pro

 The new version comes with some negative impacts.
 For example, because it does have slimmer design it doesn’t have battery anymore and you require to have external power adapter to power up the doorbell.